Directed and multi-directed animals on the king's lattice: Animals in the king's lattice and heaps of segments

 \subsection{Definitions}

-Let $A$ be an animal on the lattice $\mathcal N$ defined in the introduction.
-We call \emph{segment} of~$A$ a maximal set of horizontally consecutive sites.
-The segments of the animal~$A$ are the strongly connected components of~$A$ in the lattice~$\mathcal N$.
-As such, they play a prominent role in our study.

-We now define heaps of polymers, which play the same role in the lattice~$\mathcal N$ as heaps of dimers do in the square and triangular lattices \cite{viennot,betrema}.
+In this section, we define heaps of segments and show their links to directed animals in the king's lattice.
+The heaps of segments described here are the same as in \cite{bousquet-segments}, except that the segment reduced to a point is not allowed.
+More information on heaps of pieces in general can be found in~\cite{viennot}; we recall below some elementary definitions that we use in this paper.

-\begin{definition} We call \emph{polymer} a closed real interval of the form $[i,j]$, where $i$ and $j$ are integers such that $j>i$.
-The integer $j-i$ is the \emph{length} of the polymer.
-Two polymers are called \emph{concurrent} if they intersect, even by a point.

-A \emph{heap of polymers} is a finite sequence of polymers, considered up to commutation of non-concurrent polymers.
-The \emph{total length} of a heap is the sum of the lengths of the polymers composing it. \end{definition}
+We call \emph{segment} a closed real interval of the form $[i,j]$, where $i$ and $j$ are integers such that $j>i$.
+Two segments are called \emph{concurrent} if they intersect, even by a point.
+A \emph{heap of segments} is a finite sequence of segments, up to commutation of non-concurrent segments.
+The \emph{size} of a heap is the sum of the lengths of the segments composing it.

-More information on heaps of pieces in general can be found in~\cite{viennot}.
-We recall below some elementary definitions that we use in this paper.